elopio/docs/source/includes/_simplifiedAPI.md

 * **`p`** (Object) Parameters object.
     * **`p.account`**  (string) Ethereum address of the user for which to retrieve trading history, as a 20-byte hexadecimal string.
     * **`p.universe`**  (string) &lt;optional> Contract address of the [Universe](#universe) in which to look up the trading history, as a 20-byte hexadecimal string.
 Either this parameter or the [Market](#market) ID must be specified.
-    * **`p.marketID`**  (string) &lt;optional> Contract address of the Market in which to look up the trading history, as a 20-byte hexadecimal string.
+    * **`p.marketId`**  (string) &lt;optional> Contract address of the Market in which to look up the trading history, as a 20-byte hexadecimal string.
 Either this parameter or the Universe must be specified.
     * **`p.outcome`**  (string) [Outcome](#outcome) of the [Share](#share) being bought/sold.
     * **`p.orderType`**  (string) Type of trade.
 Valid values are "buy" and "sell".
     * **`p.sortBy`**  (string) &lt;optional> Field name by which to sort the trading history.